hackdaymanifesto/site/index.markdown

 as of companies offering music/video streaming services or online stores) and are likely to just disappoint the winning team.
 If a company wishes to pursue further development of a hack they should speak to the winning team separately.

-### Not every hack day needs expensive prizes

-Some people go to hack days to learn, or to play.
-Having one team go home with enormous prizes and many other teams go home with nothing may sour the end of the event.
-Make sure it's not all about the money/toys.

 ## Atmosphere and attitudes